ryandagley/ryandagley/README.md

 * Day 85: 11/7 - Another saved step!
 I'm using argparse to provide an argument to prefix the filenames of the split image outputs.
 This will be a huge help in organizing the images!
 I'm down to two weeks left of my 100 days of commits!
 * Day 86: 11/8 - And yet another step automated!
 Using a library called 'shutil', the processed images get moved to an archive folder.
 Adding images to my blog is getting easier and easier!
+* Day 87: 11/9 - Refactored image splitter as OOP.
+I forgot to retain the dated folder output functionality, but it's working again.
+I can't believe I'm less than two weeks from my goal!